Toward More Generalized Malicious URL Detection Models: Experiments

 \section{Experiments}

 Here we conduct experiments to evaluate whether ADE could lead to better generalization.
-We evaluate two scenarios: first, whether the proposed solution yield significant improvement over the out-of-distribution data and second, whether the solution alleviates the degradation of the backbone classifier over time.
+We evaluate two scenarios: first, whether the proposed solution yields significant improvement over the out-of-distribution data, and second, whether the solution alleviates the degradation of the backbone classifier over time.
 In addition, we compared the state-of-the-art debiasing feature learning algorithm with the proposed solution.

-Note that as described previously, the majority of the previous experiments divide training and testing data randomly, which are not suitable to evaluate the scenarios of out-of-domain data or data-distribution drift over time.
+Note that, as described previously, the majority of the previous experiments divide training and testing data randomly, which are not suitable for evaluating the scenarios of out-of-domain data or data-distribution drift over time.
 Hence, we have designed two experiment scenarios to better test the generation capability of the proposed solution.
 In the first experiment, we intentionally choose data from other sources as the out-domain testing data.
 For example, we trained a model using ISCX-URL-2016 dataset and tested the model using VirusTotal daily queries.

-In the second experiment, we made the train/test split according to a sliding window on the timeline to evaluate whether the model can adopt to the data distribution changes over time.
+In the second experiment, we made the train/test split according to a sliding window on the timeline to evaluate whether the model can adapt to the data distribution changes over time.
 That is, a model is trained based on the previous records and evaluated on the future records.
 For example, the model to be tested using 2018 data is trained with data from 2013-2017.